Surreal number: Birthday property

 A form x = occurring in generation n represents a number inherited from an earlier generation i < n if and only if there is some number in S_{i} that is greater than all elements of L and less than all elements of the R. (In other words, if L and R are already separated by a number created at an earlier stage, then x does not represent a new number but one already constructed.)
-If x represents a number from any generation earlier than n, there is a least such generation i, and exactly one number c with this least i as its birthday that lies between L and R; x is a form of this c.
+If x represents a number from any generation earlier than n, there is a least such generation i, and between L and R lies exactly one number c that has this least i as its birthday. x is a form of this c.
 In other words, it lies in the equivalence class in S_{n} that is a superset of the representation of c in generation i.

 Arithmetic

 The addition, negation (additive inverse), and multiplication of surreal number forms x = and y = are defined by three recursive formulas.